 Other than this these two PCs are identical.
 They both come with the same number of USB ports, an HDMI port, one headphone/microphone jack, media card reader, DVD writer, Wi-Fi, Bluetooth and Windows 10.
 As always, the PC also comes with a wired keyboard and mouse.

 There’s nothing much to say here that hasn’t already been said above, but let’s go a bit more in-depth anyway.

 Each entry on this list was picked based on two criteria.
 First of all, they had to be the best PCs for their price that we could find, and second, they had to be able to cater to different types of users who have different priorities, needs, and preferences.

 While the first entry was for those who wanted an exclusively gaming system for a reasonable price, this one could be quite useful (due to the amount of RAM, but also because of the storage) to those who plan on using their PC for work or say, light video editing, when they’re not gaming.

 Speaking of storage, we should explain why we were so pleasantly surprised by what this HP Pavilion model has to offer.
 In short, 1TB SSD is generally better than 1TB HDD because SSDs are much faster than HDDs.
 Storage speed affects things like loading time in games, transfer speeds when moving data, how fast your PC boots up, how fast your programs boot up, etc.

 Besides this, as we’ve said, there are no other differences.
-The OS, peripherals and simplistic looks remain the same.
+The OS, peripherals and the simplicity of the visuals remain the same.
 The only other thing that’s different is the price.
 However, if you ask us if it’s worth giving $175 more for this PC, we can’t give you a definitive answer because there is none.
-What we can tell you is that the price jump is justified, but whether the improvements made here are something you find valuable or useful, that’s entirely up to you.
+What we can claim is that the price jump is justified, but whether the enhancements made here are something you find valuable or useful, that’s entirely up to you.